-This course introduces the student to various theories of counseling in use today, including psychodynamic, behavioral humanistic and family system approaches.
-Key figures in the field will be highlighted and their theories will be examined from historical, scientific and biblical perspectives.
-Prerequiste: PSY105.
-(Fall) Available as an Online Course.
+This course introduces students to various theories of counseling in use today, including psychodynamic, behavioral humanistic, and family system approaches.
+Key figures in the field will be highlighted and their theories will be examined from historical, scientific, and biblical perspectives.
+(Fall)